bridgecrew-perf6/TubaSite/README.md

 ## 4.  ⚠️ Problem
-1. Due to the limits of Mongodb Free Tier, tubasite doesn't allow clients to edit, comment and like their comments.
+1. Due to the limitations of Mongodb Free Tier, tubasite doesn't allow clients to edit, comment and like their comments.
+2. Due to the limitations of Heroku free tier deployment, it may take several seconds to load the heroku website

 ## 5.  ↗️ Reference
 1. https://github.com/therealexpertai/nlapi-python